-Dynamic voltage and frequency scaling (DVFS) is an effective technique for microprocessor energy and power control for most modern processors [Brock and Rajamani 2003, Gochman et al. 2003].
+Dynamic voltage and frequency scaling (DVFS) is an effective technique for microprocessor energy and power control for most modern processors [9], [1].
 Energy efficiency has been a major concern for mobile computers.
-Gurun and Krintz [2006] have proposed a new model for estimating energy consumption using hardware and software counters.
-Fei et al. [2004] proposed an energy aware dynamic software management framework that improves battery utilization for mobile computers.
+Gurun and Krintz [13] have proposed a new model for estimating energy consumption using hardware and software counters.
+Fei, Zhong, and Jha [6] proposed an energy aware dynamic software management framework that improves battery utilization for mobile computers.
 However, this technique is only applicable to highly-adaptive mobile applications.
-Researchers have proposed algorithms based on workload decomposition [Choi et al. 2004], but these tend to provide power improvements only for memory-bound applications.
-Wu et al. [2005] presented a design framework of a run-time DVFS optimizer in a general dynamic compilation system.
-The Razor [Ernst et al. 2003] architecture dynamically finds the minimal reliable voltage level.
-Dhar et al. [2002] proposed adaptive voltage scaling that uses a closed-loop controller targeted towards standard-cell ASICs.
-Intel Foxton technology [Wei 2007] provides a mechanism for certain Intel Itanium 2 processors to adjust core frequency during operation to boost application performance.
-However, unlike PICSEL it does not perform dynamic voltage setting.
-To the best of our knowledge, no previous DVFS techniques consider user-perceived performance.
+Researchers have proposed algorithms based on workload decomposition [2], but these tend to provide power improvements only for memory-bound applications.
+Wu et al. [22] presented a design framework of a run-time DVFS optimizer in a general dynamic compilation system.
+The Razor [5] architecture dynamically finds the minimal reliable voltage level.
+Dhar, Maksimovic, and Kranzen [4] proposed adaptive voltage scaling that uses a closed-loop controller targeted towards standard-cell ASICs.
+Intel Foxton technology [20] provides a mechanism for certain Intel Itanium 2 processors to adjust core frequency during operation to boost application performance.
+However, unlike PICSEL it does not perform any dynamic voltage setting.
+To the best of our knowledge, no previous DVFS techniques consider userperceived performance.

-Other DVFS algorithms use task information, such as response times in interactive applications [Lorch and Smith 2003, Yan et al. 2005] as a proxy for the user.
-Vertigo [Flautner and Mudge 2002] monitors application messages and could be used to perform the optimizations implemented in our study.
-However, compared to Vertigo, our approach is simpler to implement and achieves comparable power savings.
-Xu et al. [2005] proposed novel schemes to minimize energy consumption in certain real-time embedded systems.
+Other DVFS algorithms use task information, such as response times in interactive applications [15] and [24] as a proxy for the user.
+Vertigo [7] monitors application messages and could be used to perform the optimizations implemented in our study.
+However, compared to Vertigo, our approach uses a much easier metric/framework.
+Xu, Moss, and Melhem proposed novel schemes [23] to minimize energy consumption in certain real-time embedded systems.
 However, they try to adapt to the variability of the workload rather than to the users.
-Gupta et al. [2004] studied user satisfaction with resource borrowing and noted a high variation in user tolerance for any given level of system resources in desktop computing applications.
-Lin and Dinda [2006] developed a CPU scheduling system that used direct user feedback to exploit this variation.
-Mallik et al. [2006] showed that this variation also exists for power management, and presented a successful power management approach based on direct user feedback.
+Gupta, Lin, and Dinda [11] studied user satisfaction with resource borrowing and noted a high variation in user tolerance for any given level of system resources in desktop computing applications.
+Lin and Dinda [14] developed a CPU scheduling system that used direct user feedback to exploit this variation.
+Mallik, Lin, Memik, Dinda, and Dick [16] showed that this variation also exists for power management, and presented a successful power management approach based on direct user feedback.

-Ranganathan et al. [2006] explored using OS-level knowledge about screen content to reduce the power consumption of the screen itself, however no work has been done using knowledge of screen content to control the voltage and frequency of a processor.
-Gurun and Krintz [2005] looked at OS-level knowledge of user-generated events to control a DVFS scheme but did not use knowledge of screen content.
-Our work, instead, uses detailed screen information to control the CPU's voltage and frequency levels.
+Ranganathan, Geelhoed, Manahan, and Nicholas [19] explored using OS-level knowledge about screen content to reduce the power consumption of the screen itself, however no work has been done using knowledge of screen content to control the voltage and frequency of a processor.
+Gurun and Krintz [12] looked at OS-level knowledge of user-generated events to control a DVFS scheme but did not use knowledge of screen content.
+Our work combines these two approaches and uses detailed screen information to control the CPU's voltage and frequency levels.

-A study of user perception of audio and video quality found that the loss of video frames decreases user satisfaction [Wijesekera 1999].
-Frame rate also has a significant effect on user satisfaction, with satisfaction increasing logarithmically with the number of frames displayed per second [Claypool et al., 2006].
-Finally, Gulliver and Ghinea [2007] found that both video delay and jitter cause a significant reduction in users' perception of the quality of a video.
+A study of user perception of audio/video quality found that the loss of video frames would decrease user satisfaction [21].
+Frame rate also has a significant effect on user satisfaction, with satisfaction increasing logarithmically with the number of frames displayed per second [3].
+Finally, Gulliver and Ghinea found that both video delay and jitter cause a significant reduction in users' perception of the quality of a video [10].
 However, none of these results were used to control processor resources.